malev/docker-freeling/README.md

 ## Usage

 This installation is meat to use the client/server mode.
 There are different configurations that you can use and they are going to influence in the analysis performed.
+You will need to define the environmental variable `FREELINGSHARE`:

+    export FREELINGSHARE=/usr/local/share/freeling

 ### Running freeling as a server:

 Performing morphological analysis:

-    docker run -it --rm malev/freeling analyzer -f $FREELINGSHARE/config/freeling/analyzer.cfg --server --port 50005 --inpf plain --outf morfo
+    docker run -it --rm -p 50005:50005 malev/freeling analyzer -f $FREELINGSHARE/config/en.cfg --server --port 50005 --inpf plain --outf morfo

 Performing morphological with PoS tagging:

-    docker run -it --rm malev/freeling analyzer -f $FREELINGSHARE/config/freeling/analyzer.cfg --server --port 50005 --inpf plain --outf tagged
+    docker run -it --rm -p 50005:50005 malev/freeling analyzer -f $FREELINGSHARE/config/freeling/analyzer.cfg --server --port 50005 --inpf plain --outf tagged

 Asking for the senses of the tagged words:

-    docker run -it --rm malev/freeling analyzer -f $FREELINGSHARE/config/freeling/analyzer.cfg --server --port 50005 --inpf plain --outf sense --sense all
+    docker run -it --rm -p 50005:50005 malev/freeling analyzer -f $FREELINGSHARE/config/freeling/analyzer.cfg --server --port 50005 --inpf plain --outf sense --sense all

 With `nec` analysis:

-    docker run -it --rm malev/freeling analyzer -f $FREELINGSHARE/config/freeling/analyzer.cfg --server --port 50005 --inpf plain --outf tagged --nec --noflush
+    docker run -it --rm -p 50005:50005 malev/freeling analyzer -f $FREELINGSHARE/config/freeling/analyzer.cfg --server --port 50005 --inpf plain --outf tagged --nec --noflush

+You can also switch the options `-it --rm` with `-d` to make your containers work on the background.

 ## Connect